cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    assistance.
 Therefore, the use of the `@Override` annotation, although not required, is always recommended when your intent is to override.

 1. Change `getStat` back to `getState` and recompile your `SuperSecret` class.
-If done properly, the code should now compile.
+If done properly, the `SuperSecret` class should now compile.

-1. Go to the source code for `SecretDriver`.
-In the `test` method, identify the lines that print to standard output the `Encryptable` object that `e` refers to (should be three).
-After each line, add a `println` statement that prints the value returned by `e.getState()`.
-After recompiling and running the `SecretDriver` class, your output should look something like the output provided below. **NOTE:** The encrypted message contents may differ slightly due to the random nature of the encryption algorithms employed.
+1. Rerun the `SecretDriver` class.
+Since we haven't made any modifications to this class since we last compiled it, recompilation isn't necessary.
+Your output should look something like the output provided below.

    ```
    # Secret Test